Arithmetic properties and zeros of the Bergman kernel on a class of quotient domains: Introduction

-Bergman theory on these domains has been studied extensively in recent years; see \cite{chakzeytuncu,EdhMcN16,EdhMcN16b,EdhMcN20,ChEdMc19,CKMM20,bcem}.
-When $\gamma$ is rational, $\h_\gamma$ can be realized as a quotient of $\D \times \D^*$ induced by a monomial mapping; see Section \ref{SS:Monomial-maps}.
-The purpose of this paper is two fold: (1) to give an effective formula for Bergman kernel of $\h_\gamma$ for every rational $\gamma > 1$, and (2) to use the formulas to exhibit new symmetries and locate zeros of the kernel in $\h_\gamma \times \h_\gamma$.
+When $\gamma$ is rational, $\h_\gamma$ can be realized as a quotient of $\D \times \D^*$ induced by a monomial mapping (see Section \ref{SS:Monomial-maps}).
+Many aspects of Bergman theory on these domains have been studied in recent years; see \cite{chakzeytuncu,Edh16,EdhMcN16,EdhMcN16b,EdhMcN20,ChEdMc19,KhLiTh19,CKMM20,bcem,HuoWick2020a, HuoWick2020b,ChrKoe23} and the references therein.
+The purpose of this paper is two fold: (1) to give a full and effective formula for Bergman kernel of $\h_\gamma$ for every rational $\gamma > 1$, and (2) to use the formulas to exhibit new symmetries and locate zeros of the kernel in $\h_\gamma \times \h_\gamma$.

-The question about the existence of zeros of Bergman kernel (the Lu Qi-Keng problem) goes back many decades and was originally motivated by the global well-definedness of Bergman representative coordinates; see \cite{Boas98,LQK-66}.
-While simple domains such as the ball and polydisc have nowhere vanishing Bergman kernels, an interesting open problem is to ask when the taking of quotients of such domains induces zeros in the quotient Bergman kernels.
-This has been investigated in special cases (e.g., certain ball quotients; symmetrized polydiscs; the tetrablock and its variants; \cite{BFS99,EdiZwo05,NikZwo06,Try13,GhoZwo23}) but a unified approach to this problem is only in its early stages.
+The question on the existence/non-existence of zeros of Bergman kernel (the Lu Qi-Keng problem) goes back several decades and was originally motivated by the global well-definedness of Bergman representative coordinates; see e.g., \cite{LQK-66}, and the survey \cite{Boas98}.

+A domain $\Omega$ is said to be a Lu Qi-Keng domain when its Bergman kernel is non-vanishing.
+Appropriately interpreted, the zero set of the Bergman kernel is an analytic variety on $\Omega \times \Omega$, and transformation law \eqref{E:Berg-biholo-trans-law} shows this variety is a biholomorphic invariant of $\Omega$.
+Simple domains such as the ball and polydisc have non-vanishing Bergman kernel, and it is an interesting open problem to ask when the taking of quotients of these and other Lu-Qi Keng domains induces zeros in the quotient Bergman kernels.
+This has been investigated in special cases (certain ball quotients \cite{BFS99}, symmetrized polydiscs \cite{EdiZwo05,NikZwo06}, the tetrablock \cite{Try13} and quotients of higher dimensional Cartan type IV domains \cite{GhoZwo25}), but a unified approach to this problem is only in its early stages.